-October is National Physical Therapy Month.
-The Rehabilitation staff at Veterans Memorial Hospital works with people of all ages, helping them to reduce pain and regain strength, independence and health.
-The Healthy Lifestyles Rehabilitation Center at Veterans Memorial Hospital is fully equipped for all rehabilitation patients with 17 weight machine stations, tread mills, exercise bikes, NuStep and elliptical machines.
-The 5 private treatment rooms allow one-on-one evaluation and treatment with the therapist.
+The Rehabilitation staff at Veterans Memorial Hospital work with people of all ages, helping them to reduce pain and regain strength, independence and health.
+The Healthy Lifestyles Rehabilitation Center at Veterans Memorial Hospital is fully equipped for all rehabilitation patients with 17 weight machine stations, tread mills, exercise bikes, NuStep and eliptical machines.
+The 6 treatment rooms allow one-on-one evaluation and treatment with the therapist.

 Physical, Occupational and Speech therapies are provided by the Veterans Memorial Hospital staff members in a variety of settings, to people of all ages.
 They treat those in the hospital who are recovering from an illness, those who are at home yet come into therapy on an outpatient basis, and those who are unable to leave their homes, providing therapy through VMH Community and Home Care.

 Don and Mary Jane McGraw of rural Waukon have both benefited from the many services offered by the hospital Rehabilitation Department; Don following a tractor accident a couple of years ago and Mary Jane recently following a fall.

 “I had a tractor run over my legs and I spent three weeks in LaCrosse healing.
 I was able to come back to Waukon and have therapy three times a week for several weeks as an outpatient,” explains Don.
 “I recovered well thanks to the physical and occupational therapy staff.
 We are so lucky they are here.”

 Don has been bringing Mary Jane into the hospital recently for outpatient therapy.
 She adds, “The therapy staff is just wonderful.
 They even came into our home and helped me there.
 We are also so fortunate to have our local, reliable ambulance crews.
 They have both responded for us and they were so good and right there when we needed them.”